nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 ## 2.1.0-alpha ##
 This is the second version published using Jekyll.

-The following profiles are tightly constrained ITK replacements of the corresponding Care Connect profiles:
+The following profiles are tightly constrained ITK3 replacements of the corresponding Care Connect profiles:

 - CareConnect-ITK-Header-Practitioner-1 replaces CareConnect-Practitioner-1
 - CareConnect-ITK-Header-PractitionerRole-1 replaces CareConnect-PractitionerRole-1